 - PTE Academic UKVI 59 overall, with no one element lower than 59; or

 - LanguageCert SELT B2 39 overall, with a minimum score for the Writing element of 39 and no other element scored below 33.

 This must have been achieved no longer than two years before the date of enrolment on the course.

 For 2023-24, the fees are £7,200 for the full MA, or £1,440 per unit.

-Students completing a Postgraduate Certificate in Mission, Postgraduate Diploma in Mission, or MA Mission could be employed as paid staff or volunteers by churches, parachurch organisations or charities to work in various capacities, depending upon their particular module focus, or chosen pathway.
+Students completing a Postgraduate Certificate in Mission, Postgraduate Diploma in Mission, or MA Mission could be employed as paid staff or volunteers by churches, parachurch organisations or charities to work in various capacities, depending upon the units taken.

 The programme provides specialist training and expertise to equip students for a variety of areas.
 Students gain practical, academic, critical and reflective skills related to mission, ministry and teaching both within and beyond the Church.
 They will have gained key discursive and communicative skills throughout their training which will enable them to work well within numerous interactive working environments.
 Furthermore, their writing assessments will have given them the ability to work independently and to enhance their organisational, critical and evaluative capacities.
 These might be applied well within occupations requiring regular administration and writing, such as office environments, but especially in occupations in which a critical reflection upon practice is a regular feature of the job, such as with charity work, mission agencies, churches and civic authorities.

 The MA Mission provides a platform not only for the student’s own training towards mission projects but a platform for them to train others.
 As such, many organisations directly or indirectly involved in mission may see a candidate with an MA Mission as a valuable asset to them for the training and development of future leaders and workers.